JosephSafouri/OXO-2123/README.md

 ## Version 0.3.0
 ### Features
 <ul>
-    <li> Added a button to add a textbox within the image to do text annotation.</li>
+    <li> Added a button that allows users to add a textbox within the image to do text annotation.</li>
     <li> Added a button to allow the user to export an image to your gallery with the annotations.</li>
 </ul>

 ### Bug Fixes
 <ul>
-    <li> The point button has been removed and converted to something else.</li>
+    <li> The point button has been removed and converted to the export feature.</li>
-    <li> The textbox feature now works but only appears in the middle of the canvas.</li>
-    <li> The toolbar is now a separate entity and can't be drawn on.</li>
+    <li> The toolbar is now a separate entity and cannot be drawn on.</li>
 </ul>

 ### Known Issues
 <ul>
-    <li> You cannot annotate near the toolbar.</li>
-    <li> When selecting a color and on line draw, it will reset to default and go to free drawing.</li>
+    <li> When changing colors on line drawing mode, drawing state will be set to free drawing.</li>
+    <li> Exported images have an a black bar where the toolbar was.</li>
+    <li> The textbox feature now works but only appears in the middle of the canvas.</li>
 </ul>